 3. Comparing Materials

-- Ordinary Fibreglass.
-Ordinary Fibreglass is formed in an open-molded process with reinforced fibres sprayed into a single-side mold.
+- Ordinary Fiberglass: Ordinary Fiberglass is formed in an open-molded process with reinforced fibers sprayed into a single-side mold.
 This makes the material weaker than SMC and over time dirt will stick to them, they can grow fungus and algae on the surfaces, and can become chalky.

 4. Installation and Maintenance